Category: Uncategorized

 How do I get the book?

-Purchase a signed copy of Allison Pataki’s book for $15.00 at the circulation desk of either branch, payable by cash or personal check, while supplies last.
+Buy a copy of Stanton’s book for $17.00 at the circulation desk of either branch, payable by cash or personal check, while supplies last.

 Or, place a hold for a copy of the book through our library lending system.